 1) events triggered twice or more in any of the platforms due to incorrect SDK setup

-2) user ids setup is incorrect or inconsistent
+2) user ID setup is incorrect or inconsistent

 3) test events mixed with production events

-Each platform can have it’s own data issues.
-For example, here you can check the reasons behind AppsFlyer data inconsistencies.
-Chances are you won’t be able to have the exact match across all platforms, but in general, you want to see the difference of not more than several percent.
+Each platform can have its data issues.
+For example, you can check the reasons behind AppsFlyer data inconsistencies here.
+Chances are you won’t be able to have the exact match across all platforms, but in general, you want to see a difference of not more than several percent.

 Closing